friction2d/friction2d.github.io/_drafts/friction-0961.md

 comments: ""
 ---

-Friction 0.9.6.1 marks the end of development for the 0.9 series.
+Friction version 0.9.6.1 marks the end of development for the 0.9 series.
 The 0.9 series is now in maintenance mode, receiving only bug fixes until the upcoming 1.0 release later this year.

 ## Changes

-This release incorporates several fixes and backported changes from the main branch.
+This release incorporates several fixes and changes backported from the main branch.

 * **SVG**
   * Fixed `skewX` + `skewY` animation on export
   * Fixed default values for `stroke` and `fill` on import
   * Fixed `stroke-linecap` and `stroke-linejoin` on import/export
   * Fixed path `fill-rule` on export
+  * [Added support](#svg-mask-support) for `mask` on export
 * **Gui**
   * Fixed several issues with dockable windows
   * Fixed min/max ranges in spinbox widgets